Translations

 Gonzalez v.
 Carhart: the Supreme Court upheld, as it should have, based on God’s highest court, the Partial-Birth Abortion Ban Act of 2003.
 Ruth Ginsburg dissented.
 She, again, was WRONG.

 United States v.
-Virginia: Ruth Ginsburg was RIGHT – IF a woman serving in the military can DO the EXACT SAME physical tasks as a man.
-I know women who can do MORE physical tasks than men.
-Good!
-Women who serve in the military, who can do the same physically as men, are great.
-Women in the military who cannot do so are a liability in combat.
+Virginia: Ruth Ginsburg was RIGHT – if a woman, serving in the military, can do the exact same physical tasks, as a man.
+I know women, who can do more physical tasks than men.
+Women, who serve in the military and can do the same tasks, as men, are great.
+Women, in the military, who cannot do so, are a liability in combat.

 Safford Unified School District v.
 Redding: Ruth Ginsburg was RIGHT.
-Y’all can’t strip search a 13-year-old girl, regardless of the reason, anywhere, especially in school.
+No one should strip search a 13-year-old girl, regardless of the reason, anywhere, especially in school.
 Whoever did the strip search needs to have found the Good Lord.

 Ledbetter v.
 Goodyear Tire and Rubber Company: I wonder why this case rose to the Supreme Court.
 Reading the details wasted my time.
 Ruth Ginsburg may have been right or not.
 I don’t know.
 I don’t care.
-It was a case over pay details.
+It was a case, about pay details.
 Yawn!

-Quote from the MSN link: “in 2013, she was the first justice to officiate at a same-sex marriage, and two years later was part of the 5-4 majority that legalized gay marriage nationwide” Ruth Ginsburg was WRONG.
+A quote, from the Bloomberg article, reference previously, states, “in 2013, she was the first justice to officiate at a same-sex marriage, and two years later was part of the 5-4 majority that legalized gay marriage nationwide.”
+Ruth Ginsburg was WRONG.
 The so-called “Supreme Court” was WRONG.
-God, in His SUPREME COURT, has dictated that marriage is one man and one woman (aside from allowing men to have multiple wives for a while).
+God, in His supreme court, has dictated that marriage is one man and one woman.
 His Son verified this.
-(Find the scripture references for yourself.)
-There is NO “gay” (aka homosexual) marriage.
-It is NOT God’s law.
-God’s LAW trumps man’s law, every time.
+There is no “gay” (i.e., homosexual) marriage.
+That is not God’s law.
+God’s law trumps man’s law, every time.

 Conclusion

 When’s supper ready, dear?
 I’m hungry!
-Oh, to our doggie, Molly, I’m sorry that I didn’t take you hiking today.
+To our doggy, Molly, I’m sorry that I didn’t take you hiking today.
 My recent “whatevers” kept me from doing so.
-Oh, I could have hiked, but I might not have been balanced enough walking those tight spots, where a person could take a bad fall, today.
-My wisdom dictated to wait.
+I could have hiked, but I might not have been balanced enough, walking those tight spots, where a person could take a bad fall.
+Wisdom dictates that I wait.
 I wait, impatiently.
-I NEED to get into the woods soon!
+I need to get into the woods soon!

 Saturday, September 19, 2020

-I endured another work week – working at home 9/14 – 15/20 but at office 9/16 -18/20, based on some insanity that spawns from the Ivory Tower, Nashvegas, idiots who need to be educated.
-My significant “whatevers” in my left shoulder, etc., didn’t prevent me from working for a living.
+I endured another work week – working at home, Monday and Tuesday, but at the office, Wednesday through Friday.
+The schedule is based on bureaucratic insanity that is spawned, by the folks, in the Ivory Tower, in Nashvegas.
+They need to be educated.
+My significant “whatevers,” in my left shoulder, knee, and foot, didn’t prevent me from working for a living.

 Mrs. Appalachian Irishman had a haircut, from 9 AM to 10:48 AM.
-She spent $158, on debit card, for her haircut, including a 30% tip.
-I had a haircut, from 11 AM to about 11:10 AM.
-I spent $20, in cash, plus $20 in COVID-19 extra tip, for my haircut, from my fine barber.
-I have been giving him the extra $20 tip, since the new crown virus started, since he has to set appointments, not walk-in appointments, as barbers used to do, when we were a free people in a free nation.
+She spent $158, on the debit card, which including a 30% tip.
+I had a haircut at 11 AM.
+It took about ten minutes.
+I spent $20, in cash, plus $20 as a COVID-19 tip, for my haircut.
+My fine barber deserves it.
+I have been giving him the extra $20 tip, since the new crown virus started.
+He has to set appointments, not take walk-ins, as barbers used to do, when we were a free people, in a free nation.

-Y’all might see another post tomorrow that has other points of conversation.
-Until then, when’s supper ready, dear?
-I’m hungry!
+I might publish another article tomorrow that has other points of conversation.
+Until then, “when’s supper ready, dear?
+I’m hungry!”

 Sunday, September 13, 2020